oVirt/ovirt-site/source/documentation/admin-guide/chap-Data_Centers.html.md

 **Attaching an Existing Data Domain to a Data Center**

-1. Click the **Data Centers** resource tab and select the appropriate data center.
+1. Click **Compute** &rarr; **Data Centers**.

+2. Click a data center’s name to open the details view.

-2. Select the **Storage** tab in the details pane to list the storage domains already attached to the data center.
+3. Click the **Storage** tab to list the storage domains already attached to the data center.

-3. Click **Attach Data** to open the **Attach Storage** window.
+4. Click **Attach Data**.

-4. Select the check box for the data domain to attach to the data center.
+5. Select the check box for the data domain to attach to the data center.
 You can select multiple check boxes to attach multiple data domains.

-5. Click **OK**.
+6. Click **OK**.

 The data domain is attached to the data center and is automatically activated.